Frequently Asked Questions (FAQs) for International Students

 Yes!
-You must report any changes to your current address within 10 calendar days of moving, even if that means you'll be outside the Mobile area or U.S. Please report your address and contact information changes via email to our staff.
+You must report any changes to your current address within 10 calendar days of moving.
+Please report your address and contact information changes via email to our staff.

 Yes!
 We continue normal business hours Monday through Friday from 8:00am - 5:00pm CST.
 You can contact the Office of Immigration by email, Zoom, or Skype (please email for Zoom and Skype appointments) for advising during these hours.
 Please let us know if you have any questions or need our support.
 We are here for you!